Mchy-DP/Mchy/docs/lang.md

 # Language Specification

 This file documents the language features of mchy, For specific functions and properties see the [libraries](/docs/home.md).
-The examples in this file, unless otherwise noted, will assume that the [standard library](/docs/libs/std.md) is available (Thus functions like print can be used to demonstrate the workings of code structures)
+The examples in this file, unless otherwise noted, will assume that the [standard library](/docs/libs/std.md) is available (thus functions like `print` can be used to demonstrate the workings of code structures).

 ## Variables
 ### Var